Complaints about car finance commission

 Judicial review and other court proceedings

-Alongside the FCA’s ongoing review of the historical use of motor finance discretionary commission arrangements, there is ongoing legal action involving complaints about commission arrangements in motor finance that could have an impact on our work on complaints involving similar issues.
+Alongside the FCA’s review, ongoing legal action – involving complaints about commission arrangements in motor finance – could have an impact on our work on complaints that involve similar issues.

-While both the FCA review and court proceedings take place, we’ll continue to accept and investigate complaints.
+While both the FCA review and court proceedings are taking place, we’ll continue to accept and investigate complaints as far as we can.
 We want to make sure we:

 - have the information we need to decide a complaint as soon as it is appropriate to do so